nmanich/small-ebird-scripts/README.md

 codes-per-checklist - Sums the number of higher coded records (i.e. not F) per checklist.
 Beware - will not catch hidden sensitive species.

+column-name-fixing - Takes column names from UPPERCASE.SPACE.AS.PERIOD to snake_case and vice versa.

 drop-outportaled-rows - You load in a file with submission IDs that you want out of the EBD, and this removes all rows matching those subIDs.

 duplicate-locID-checker3 - Searches for point locations in eBird that map to more than one LocID (which can result in point locations not showing on the map).